CloudLabs-MOC/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

    display(original_data)
     ```

-    The results show two dataframes - one containing the data after the price reduction, and the other showing the original version of the data.
+    The results show two DataFrames — one containing the data after the price reduction, and the other showing the original version of the data.

     The output will look similar to this: